 While walking through the cornfield, Ray hears a voice whisper, "If you build it, he will come."
 He imagines a baseball field in his cornfield.
 Annie is skeptical but she tells him to follow his vision.
 He works on the field for the next couple of days, hoping to find out what will happen.
 Neighbors stop along the road to watch and heckle as he plows under the corn.
 He waits all year to see whatever happens.
 Nothing happens, leaving a dejected Ray.
 One night the next summer, several deceased ballplayers from the 1919 team begin practicing and playing on the field.
 Soon after, Ray is told by his brother-in-law that unless he gets rid of the baseball field and returns it to farmland, he will go bankrupt.

 Ray hears the voice again, which prompts him to contact 1960s author Terence Mann (James Earl Jones), who had once written about the golden days of baseball.
 He wrote that as a child he dreamed of playing for the Dodgers on Ebbets Field.
 He goes to Boston to find Terence and bring him to a Red Sox game, which he envisioned in a dream one night.
-At the game, Ray sees a message on the scoreboard telling him to find a 1920s ballplayer named Archibald "Moonlight" Graham (Burt Lancaster).
+At the game, Ray sees a message on the scoreboard telling him to find a 1920s ballplayer named Archibald "Moonlight" Graham.

 Ray and Terence travel to Chisholm, Minnesota, Moonlight's hometown, to find him.
 The first place they check is the office of the local paper, but one of the researchers there tells them that Moonlight Graham been dead since 1972.
 A confused Terence and Ray return to their motel room, wondering how to find Moonlight.
 Ray decides to go out for a walk.
 During the walk, he discovers that he has somehow been magically transported back in time to 1972.
-He quickly finds the elderly Moonlight in the streets, who has been working as a doctor since his brief time in the major leagues.
-When Ray asks why he left baseball for medicine, Graham answers that he'd rather save lives as a medical doctor than scrounge through the minor leagues again.
+He quickly finds the elderly Moonlight Graham (Burt Lancaster) in the streets, who has been working as a doctor since his brief time in the major leagues.
+In Graham's office, when Ray asks why he left baseball for medicine, Graham answers that he'd rather save lives as a medical doctor than scrounge through the minor leagues again.
 He declines Ray's invitation to fulfill his dream.

 When Ray comes back to the real world the next morning, he and Terence return to Iowa.
 On their way, they pick up a young hitchhiker.
 After a brief discussion of how the man is trying to find a way to play professional baseball, the young man introduces himself as Archie Graham (Frank Whaley) - the young Moonlight.
 The three return to the farm, where Moonlight begins to play with the other ghosts.
 More baseball players have appeared in Ray's absence, and Moonlight is having a great time playing, while also being razzed by the veteran players about his youth and enthusiasm.